 - a browser-based management console

-- a simple plugin design that allows users to easily develop custom service checks
+- a simple plugin for custom service checks

 - the ability to define event handlers to be run during service or host events for proactive problem resolution